 The YAELNET is designed for examinees who took the Psychometric Entrance Test (PET) in a language other than Hebrew.
 The test is very similar to the YAEL Test but is computerized.
 No knowledge of computers is required to take the test.

 The test lasts about an hour and a quarter and comprises three sections.
 The first two sections contain multiple-choice questions, and the third section is an essay assignment.
-As of Sunday, May 4, 2025, the answers to all three sections are entered on the computer.
+The answers to all three sections are entered on the computer.

 The types of questions on the YAELNET are identical to those that appear on the YAEL Test (which is not computerized), and the time allotted to each section is 20 minutes.
-As of Sunday, May 4, 2025, the time allotted for the essay question will also be 20 minutes (not 15 minutes as in the YAEL).
+The time allotted for the essay question is also 20 minutes (not 15 minutes as in the YAEL).
 You may access YAEL practice tests and use them to answer questions similar to those that appear on the YAELNET.

 YAELNET Practice Test